Our Core Principles

 + Data Freedom

-All recommendations and rulemaking must be data-driven; Data should be in the provided to academics, researchers and the public.
+All recommendations and rulemaking must be data-driven; Data should be available to academics, researchers and the public.

 - Create the Healthy Markets Research Institute